o4pixel/o4pixel/README.md

 ### Hi there 👋
 ## Im pixelking and i code random stuff ;)

-- 🔭 I’m currently working on A Game
+- 🔭 I’m currently working on something
-- 🌱 I’m currently learning C# and JavaScript
+- 🌱 I’m currently learning Python and C++
-- 👯 I’m looking to collaborate on Nothing 💀
+- 👯 I’m looking to collaborate on Web Projects maybe
-- 🤔 I’m looking for help with Unity
+- 🤔 I’m looking for help with idk